judka-uriel/uriel-book/uriel_en.md

 Therefore, the task of all civilized people is to strive with all their might to ensure that Voinovich's prophecy does not come true.

-It is clear that both will occur simultaneously: Gog and Magog will unfold as Voinovich depicted, but they can be defeated thanks to a favorable Singularity.
+However, it is clear that both will occur simultaneously: Gog and Magog will unfold as Voinovich depicted, but they can be defeated thanks to a favorable Singularity.
 Therefore, we must hasten such a Singularity as will solve humanity's problems while preserving all the values of civilization.
 And those alarmists in Western nations who demand a halt to AI development align themselves with dictators,